GrosSacASac/blog-public/technology/node-popular.md

 Which means every experienced JavaScript developer can start with Node.js without too much difficulty.
 And JavaScript is the main programming language of the Web.

+JavaScript is

+ * Multi paradigm
+ * Access to low level features
+ * Access to high level APIs via NPM (see below)
+ * Fast startup time, invisible compilation

+## Distribuable

+Package a Node.js app into a .exe app with a simple command.

 ## More than a JavaScript engine

 It provides function, to write and read files, make http request etc.